 The National Futures Association (NFA) sets the leverage ratio for FX markets, but the margin requirements in futures markets are determined by the exchanges since they guarantee the trades.
 However, brokers will often have more restrictive requirements.
 Brokers will often adjust margin requirements, depending on market conditions.
 During fast-moving markets, margin requirements may increase significantly.

 Futures accounts are marked to market every day, meaning that the net value of each account is determined at the end of the trading session, which for CME currency futures is 4 PM Central Standard Time.
 If an account increases in value, then margin is increased for that account — the increase is taken from accounts that have lost value.
-Because margin is increased or decreased daily, according to the account value, this margin is sometimes referred to as variation margin.
+Because margin is increased or decreased daily, according to the account value, this margin is called variation margin.

 Unlike the margin in stocks, the margin in a futures account is not borrowed money but is simply the equity necessary to ensure the performance of the contract, which is why the required margin in a futures account is sometimes known as a performance bond.
 Indeed, most brokers even allow using T-bills for margin, allowing the trader to earn a small amount of interest.
 However, if the broker must sell T-bills to maintain the necessary margin (aka "breaking a T-bill"), a fee will be charged that is usually much more than the interest earned on the T-bills.
 For this reason, many retail customers use cash to post margin.